apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 reads starting at this offset.
 1. The cost of forward and backward seeks is low.
 1. There is no requirement for the stream implementation to be thread-safe.
- Callers MUST assume that instances are not thread-safe.
+1. BUT, if a stream implements [PositionedReadable](#PositionedReadable), "positioned reads" MUST be thread-safe.

 Files are opened via `FileSystem.open(p)`, which, if successful, returns: